ismailof/mopidy-podcast-ivoox/README.rst

 It provides access to the following capabilities:
    - explore iVoox podcasts directory
    - podcast search (*NOT YET IMPLEMENTED*)

-   - users with an iVoox account:
+Additionally, for users looged into an iVoox account:
    - user subscribed podcasts
    - iVoox personal suggestions
    - iVoox personal lists
    - favorites, pending and history lists

 DISCLAIMER: This extension has no authorization from www.ivoox.com and is not meant for production use.
 It aims to help IVoox users to access their account favorite podcasts and subscriptions on those platforms